HARP 2.0 Program Allows Many New Jersey Homeowners to Take Advantage of Low Refinance Rates and Lower Their Monthly Mortgage Payments

 With the changes announced to the HARP eligibility guidelines (now called HARP 2.0), more homeowners than ever are now eligible to refinance at lower interest rates.

-According to Altieri, the relaxed stipulations of the HARP 2.0 program have already resulted in a large amount of loan modifications.
+According to Sheasby (NMLS #277150), the relaxed stipulations of the HARP 2.0 program have already resulted in a large amount of loan modifications.
 Those New Jersey homeowners with high LTVs (Loan-to-Value ratios) and less than perfect credit scores have been able to successfully refinance their homes.

 You May Be Eligible For A HARP Refinance If: